Verified-Intelligence/auto_LiRPA/doc/examples.md

 for other users, you are encouraged to create a pull request so that we can include your example here.
 Any contributions from the community will be greatly appreciated.

-## Adding New/Customized Activation Functions

-This library is still under heavy development.
-We are still working on implementing more primitive operations on computational graphs.
-These operations are implemented in `auto_LiRPA/bound_ops.py`.
-For example, if you add a custom activation function that is not supported by our framework, you can implement it in this file.

 ## BibTeX Entries